01 of 03

 This photo gives you a closer look at the unfinished flower applique.
 At this point, all the petals have been crocheted, but the final details have not yet been added.

-Visit the project introduction to see a photo of how the flower looks when it is complete.
+Visit the first step in this article to see a photo of how the flower looks when it is complete.